gpujs/gpu.js/README.md

 // Result: Float32Array[0, 1, 2, 3, ...
 99]
 ```

+### Cleanup pipeline texture memory **New in V2.4!**
+Handling minimal amounts of GPU memory is handled internally, but a good practice is to clean up memory you no longer need.
+Cleanup kernel outputs by using `texture.delete()` to keep GPU memory as small as possible.

+NOTE: Internally textures will only release from memory if there are no references to them,

 ## Offscreen Canvas
 GPU.js supports offscreen canvas where available.
 Here is an example of how to use it with two files, `gpu-worker.js`, and `index.js`: